-I have discovered that I have a really fun family.
-As the steady drumbeat of this pandemic continues, I hear and read stories of parents struggling with the curriculum of online education; of families fatigued by too much “togetherness”; of kids complaining of boredom; and of inadequate WIFI bandwidth.
+I discovered that I have a really fun family.
+As the steady drumbeat of this pandemic continued, I heard and read stories of parents struggling with the curriculum of online education; of families fatigued by too much “togetherness”; of kids complaining of boredom; and of inadequate WIFI bandwidth.

-While I too have been inconvenienced, I am candidly quite content with this status.
-Don’t be a hater.
-Please don’t pile on.
-I realize that I am probably in the minority, but for Pam and I, this has been “Christmas in Spring”…shelter in place style.
-We are fortunate that the pandemic hit during this station in our lives.
-I don’t know how we would have coped with 4 elementary aged boys.
-I sympathize for those families!
-With sons aged 23, 21, 19, and 17….Pam and I are having a blast!
-Our oldest works for a big 4 accounting firm out of Dallas, and since his office is closed, he has decided to come back to Tyler to work remotely.
-We have two college sons, who have come back to Tyler and are completing their studies remotely.
-Finally we have a high school Junior who is completing his high school work remotely, and is delighted to have his big brothers unexpectedly back in town.
+While I too was inconvenienced, we were delighted that we had our entire family with us.
+I realize that I was probably in the minority, but for Pam and me, this was “Christmas in Spring”…shelter in place style.
+We were fortunate that the pandemic hit during this station in our lives.
+I don’t know how we would have coped with 4 elementary-aged boys.
+I sympathized with those families!
+With sons aged 23, 21, 19, and 17….Pam and I were having a blast!
+Our oldest son works for a Big 4 accounting firm out of Dallas, and since his office was closed, he decided to come back to Tyler to work remotely.
+We have two college sons, who came back to Tyler and completed their studies remotely.
+Finally, we have a high school Junior who completed his high school work remotely and was delighted to have his big brothers unexpectedly back in town.

-Our biggest struggle is the balance of allowing them space to enjoy college and adult life, while recognizing that this is not a pandemic frat house.
-We do have a schedule to maintain, which includes, 6:30 pm dinner, and “quiet time” during the school and work day for those of us working remotely.
-Like most families, we have limited outside visitors and friends.
-However, a couple of the boys have girlfriends, who have made the cut, and allowed access to the inner sanctum.
+Our biggest struggle was the balance of allowing them space to enjoy college and adult life while recognizing that this is not a pandemic frat house.
+We had a schedule to maintain, which included, 6:30 pm dinner, and “quiet time” during the school and workday for those of us who worked remotely.
+Like most families, we limited outside visitors and friends.
+However, a couple of the boys have girlfriends, who made the cut and were allowed access to the inner sanctum.

-Our activities include rousing games of Catan, Yahtzee, Rook, Risk, Spades, and Balderdash.
-We have ploughed through a variety of puzzles, have binge watched Longmire; and Pam and I are now familiar with a variety of Hip Hop artists of whom we would never have listened to …but for a pandemic.
+Our activities included rousing games of Catan, Yahtzee, Rook, Risk, Spades, and Balderdash.
+We ploughed through a variety of puzzles, binge-watched Longmire; and Pam and I are now familiar with a variety of Hip Hop artists of whom we would never have listened to …but for a pandemic.

-As I mentioned, my oldest son, is employed and now has money of his own.
-While my second son, is a college Junior, and a Marine Reservist.
-Both have discretionary income, and since we are all working remotely from our home, they have access to me during the work day.
-They both began investing over a year ago, and have seen their modest portfolios rise and fall over the past year.
-As a result, they have become more interested in the Stock Market over the last two months.
-Recently, they have been asking me more questions about investing, and the timing of deploying new money.
-What follows is a summary of my investment thoughts as I have communicated to my young adult sons.
+As I mentioned, my oldest son is employed and now has money of his own.
+While my second son, was a college Junior, and a Marine Reservist.
+Both have discretionary income, and since we were all working remotely from our home, they had access to me during the workday.
+They both began investing over a year ago and had seen their modest portfolios rise, fall, and then rise again over the past year.
+As a result, they became more interested in the Stock Market during the pandemic.
+They began asking me more questions about investing, and the timing of deploying new money.
+What follows is a summary of my investment thoughts as I communicated to my young adult sons.

 - Given the market fall, and uncertainty, Is this a good time to invest?
 Many believe this is a “once-in-a-generation” opportunity to buy into the stock market, particularly into the most hard-hit stocks.
 I believe this proved to be true as the market appears to have largely recovered.

 - As more bad news materializes, why is the stock market moving back up?
-Many professional analysts are indicating that the market has already priced all of the bad news, and that the market is now reacting to the recovery that is forthcoming.
-However, some analysts believe that this is not the case, and that we will re-test those stock prices that we saw in mid March.
+Many professional analysts are indicating that the market has already priced all of the bad news and that the market is now reacting to the recovery that is forthcoming.
+However, some analysts believe that this is not the case and that we will re-test those stock prices that we saw in mid-March.
 Those analysts call this a “false bump”, meaning that this uptick is a false indicator of the true health of our economy.
-So, this is either a recovery, or a false bump….we will just have to wait and see.
+So, this is either a recovery or a false bump….we will just have to wait and see.
 As of this writing, the "recovery" seems to have rewarded those investors who remained invested.

 - If Bonds are safer, can you still lose money in bonds?
 Yes indeed.
 Once an investor has made a fundamental decision to “invest” rather than “save”, the principal is subject to market loss and declines.
 This includes Bonds and Stocks.
 Bond prices react to the general movement of interest rates.
 As interest rates rise, bond prices fall; and as interest rates fall, bond prices generally rise.
 This is one of the ways that one can “lose” money in bonds.
 When the originator of the bond, has financial challenges, their bond price falls.
 This can lead to default, which is another way bond investors can lose money.
 Finally, supply and demand also impacts the prices of bonds.